Our Blog

 – targets: [‘monitoring.guidanz.com:9090’] ## IP Address of the localhost

 The compose file consists of two volume mappings to the container.
 One is the Prometheus configuration and the other one (prometheus_db) is to store the Prometheus database locally.
-Now run the docker-compose.
+Now, you can run the docker-compose.

 ubuntu@guidanz:~/monitoring$ mkdir prometheus_db